deltachat/chatmail/README.md

 ## DNS

-For DKIM you must add a DNS entry as in /etc/opendkim/selector.txt (where selector is the opendkim_selector configured in the chatmail inventory).
+For DKIM you must add a DNS entry as found in /etc/opendkim/selector.txt on your chatmail instance.
+The above `scripts/deploy.sh` prints out the DKIM selector and DNS entry you need to setup with your DNS provider.